Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 ## 4. Prepopulate LiveCD Daemons Configuration and NCN Artifacts

-Now that the configuration is generated, we can populate the LiveCD with the generated files.
+Now that the configuration is generated, the next step is to populate the LiveCD with the generated files.
 This will enable SSH, and other services when the LiveCD starts.

 1. Set system name.